 Plea-bargaining is not a possibility in Austria, but there are some ways the hearing does not have to end with a verdict.
-The law provides under certain circumstances the The Chronicle - AIMJF's Journal on Justice and Children's Rights II/2023 ISSN 2414-6153 possibility for the accused to agree to a moderated out-of-court settlement or community hours for example.
+The law provides under certain circumstances the possibility for the accused to agree to a moderated out-of-court settlement or community hours for example.
 If such an opportunity arises, the formality can be dropped a little.
 However, the accused must always explicitly agree to such a procedure.